 Opponents of globalization point out that American manufacturers are undersold, costing jobs and lowering wages as companies exploit and underpay foreign workers.
 Barack Obama’s 2009 stimulus package included a Buy American provision and Donald Trump advocated protective tariffs on dishwashers, solar panels, aluminum (10%), and steel (25%), along with tariffs on cars and car parts.
 At the close of the G-7 Summit in June 2018, Trump protested that Russia wasn’t invited and said of Western allies: “if they retaliate [against the tariffs], they’re making a mistake.”

 Are such provisions beneficial to the American economy?
 For at least some workers, yes.
 When jobs go overseas, they lose theirs and labor unions lose their hard-earned bargaining power.
 But tariffs also keep prices artificially high on parts and products, costing other workers and consumers.
 With free trade, other workers make more money because their companies make more and, in theory, that “trickles down” to all of us “invisible beneficiaries.”
 More directly, it lowers prices.
 The U.S. could put a tariff on clothing, for instance, and that could save 135k textile jobs.
 But it would also raise the price of clothing, a key staple item, for 45 million Americans under the poverty line.
 The same is true of dishwashers, solar panels, aluminum, and steel.
 Globalization, in sum, is why your smartphone didn’t cost $2k but also why you can no longer make good union wages at the local plant with only a GED or high school diploma.
 New workers at General Electric’s plant in Louisville earn only half of what their predecessors did in the 1980s (adjusted for inflation).
-Globalization levels the labor playing field, which is bad for the countries that start off richer.
+Globalization levels the labor playing field, which is bad for some, but not all, of the workers in countries that start off richer.
+With tariffs, the government intervenes in the economy to pick winners and losers.

 Return to phones and electronics as an example of globalization’s pros and cons.
 We take for granted the lower price of products that importing and outsourcing make possible, and might not notice the increased productivity their devices allow for on the job, but we take notice that Americans aren’t employed assembling electronics.
 Workers are paid less than they would be in America and Apple lays off or adds 100k workers at a time in their Chinese facilities — mobilization on a scale the U.S. hasn’t seen since World War II.
-But cheap prices are a huge benefit.
+But cheap prices are a benefit.
 In Walmart’s case, their lower prices have curbed retail inflation in the U.S. over the last 35 years.
 (Walmart also saved money by selling bulk items, using barcodes, and coordinating logistics with suppliers — all now customary in retail.)
-Inflation is always uneven from sector to sector, though, just as the capacity of wages to rise along with inflation (the price-wage spiral) varies among occupations.
-With low inflation in retail and real dollar deflation in electronics and air travel, prices in housing, healthcare, and education have risen over the last half-century relative to income.
 Free trade and outsourcing also help stock returns, because large American corporations not only can make things cheaper, they also do half of their own business overseas.
 The stock market helps the rich but also workers with company pensions and 401(k)’s that rely on growing a nest egg for retirement.

 The 1992 campaign drew attention to globalization, as did the protests and riots at the 1999 World Trade Organization conference in Seattle.
 The WTO is the successor to GATT, part of the economic framework the West created after World War II, along with the World Bank and International Monetary Fund, to stimulate global capitalism.
 The rioters were protesting against the WTO’s free trade policy and the tendency of rich countries to lend money to emerging markets with strings attached, sometimes mandating weak environmental regulations and outlawing unions.
 Working conditions often seem harsh and exploitive from a western perspective even if the job represents a relatively good opportunity from the employee’s perspective.
 At the WTO riots, protesters threw bricks through the windows of chains like Starbuck’s that they saw as symbolizing globalization.